 Everybody knows Jamie Lee Curtis from her silver screen debut in John Carpenter's Halloween (1978).
 Curtis's work has spanned decades, including films like A Fish Called Wanda and Trading Places.
 She remains on top of her game, starring in the 2018 Halloween sequel, appearing on Fox's Scream Queens, and working with numerous humanitarian and philanthropic organizations.

 Life wasn't so easy for a young Curtis, however.
 She's the daughter of Janet Leigh and Tony Curtis, two of the most famous and beloved actors of their day.
 While being the daughter of Hollywood royalty might sound like a dream come true, Curtis's family life was marked by neglect, turmoil, and resentment.
 Her relationship with her father was particularly fraught: Tony showed little interest in his daughter or her budding career.
 Curtis had to navigate the film industry alone.
+Her relationship with her mother had its ups and downs.

 From her father's neglect to her troubles in high school, Curtis went through a lot to become the national treasure she is today.